Flickerdeck

 What is the inspiration behind The Second Kingdom Tarot?

-The deck draws inspiration from the world-building found in the fox episode of the animated series 'Love, Death & Robots.'
-This influence is reflected in the deck's imaginative characters and unique narrative elements within the card imagery.
+The deck draws inspiration from the world-building of the fox episode in the animated series 'Love, Death & Robots'.
+This influence is reflected in its unique visual style and thematic approach.

-Does The Second Kingdom Tarot use traditional tarot card titles?
+Does The Second Kingdom Tarot use traditional tarot symbolism?

 Campaign Stats